-March 31, 2013 December 31, 2012
+June 30, 2013 December 31, 2012

 \$ \$

 Fixed rate, non-revolving term loan from the Northern Ontario Heritage Fund Corporation, with

-interest at 4% per annum compounded monthly, repayable by March 23, 2020 1,981,535 1,981,535
+interest at 4% per annum compounded monthly, repayable by March 23, 2020 Less current portion 1,981,535 246.042 1,981,535 246.042

-Less current portion 246,042 246,042

 1,735,493 1,735,493

-Payments on the loan will commence in fiscal 2013 on the first day of the month following the third anniversary date from the origination date of the loan.
-The loan is collateralized by a general security agreement covering all of the assets of Ellsin except real property and an assignment of all risks and fire insurance on the subject properties.
+Payments on the loan have not commenced in April 2013 as originally schedule.
+The loan is being reviewed by the NOHFC in order to extend repayment tarms.
+The loan is collateralized by a general security agreement covering all of the assets of Ellein excent real property and an assignment of all risks and fire terms.
+The loan is collateralized by a general security agreement covering all of the assets of Elisin except real property and an assignment of all risks and me insurance on the subject properties.
 Arrangements are presently being negotiated to extend the commencement of repayments.